reactjs/pt-br.react.dev/content/blog/2017-09-08-dom-attributes-in-react-16.md

 ---
-title: "DOM Attributes in React 16"
+title: "Atributos do DOM no React 16"
 author: [gaearon]
 ---